linz/QGIS-AIMS-Plugin/README.md

  This plugin is under development.
 As development is undertaken and finalised further documentation will be supplied.

+## November 5, 2024
+The QGIS AIMS Plugin is ready for use with QGIS 3.28 LTR release The HG upgrade branch will be pulled into master.

 ## Note
 For testing of individual pieces, if using a conda environment, you may need a hard link between the Qt5Core_conda.dll and the normal Qt5Core.dll
 `C:\windows\system32>mklink /h "C:\OSGeo4W\apps\Qt5\bin\Qt5Core_conda.dll" "C:\OSGeo4W\apps\Qt5\bin\Qt5Core.dll"`